gladkia/igvR/README.md

 # IGV
-An R package providing interactive connections to [igv.js](https://github.com/igvteam/igv.js/tree/master) (the Integrative Genomics Viewer) running in a web browser
+An R package providing interactive connections to [igv.js](https://github.com/igvteam/igv.js/tree/master) (the Integrative Genomics Viewer) running in a web browser.
+I am grateful to Jim Robinson, Douglass Turner and colleagues for their fine work in igv.js, and their unfailing responsiveness to all requests and questions.

 Based upon the Bioconductor R package [BrowserViz](https://paul-shannon.github.io/BrowserViz/) - of which it